 Piedmont Bike Tour itinerary

-Morning goodbyes and shuttle to Asti train station, about an hour by train from Turin (Torino) and Genoa.
-Breakfast included.
+Morning goodbyes and shuttle to the Asti train station, about an hour by train from Turin (Torino) and Genoa.
+Breakfast and one group transfer included.

-The biking in Piedmont is rolling and sometimes hilly.
-We normally ride between 40 – 65 km a day, with optional extensions as well as van support, which allows you to relax off the bike for a while.
+The biking in Piedmont is rolling and frequently hilly.
+We normally ride between 50 – 70 km a day, with optional extensions as well as van support, which means you can ride as much or as little as you like.
 We have designed the trip so that there is always some free time in the late afternoon so you can relax, read, or explore the towns where we stay.
-Breakfast is included every day, and dinners reflect the excellent traditional food of the region.

 Wines from Piedmont: general information on some great wines

-Truffles: informative wikipedia article on this amazing (and expensive) fungus!
+Truffles: informative article from Eataly on this amazing (and expensive) fungus